 Treatment for a hernia usually involves a doctor manipulating the hernia back into the correct position.
 Some people may require surgery, however.

 The speed of recovery from a pulled muscle will depend on its severity.
-A mildly pulled muscle can heal in a few weeks, while a more serious pulled muscle can take 4 to 6 weeks to heal.
+A mildly pulled muscle can heal in a few weeks, while a more serious pulled muscle can take

 A pulled stomach muscle — which is technically a pulled abdominal muscle — can be painful, but people will usually make a full recovery with plenty of rest.
 A person should take care to avoid strenuous activity or exercise during their recovery period.